,

 And me, so far from my routine.

-You feel marked on those days, like people can notice or should notice that something’s not right, that something momentous — good or bad, we weren’t yet sure — is happening.
+You feel marked on those days, like people can notice or should notice that something’s not right, that something momentous — good or bad, we weren’t yet sure — was happening.
 But they can’t.
 Because I looked like anyone else.
 Tired, sure.
 And in sweats instead of jeans.
 But on the outside, I was normal.
 Inside, anything but.

 I was alone that day, mostly by choice.
 I would not have made for a very engaging companion.
-Plus, it was Covid time and we were all masked, neither Austin nor Mark would ever be allowed more than a single visitor, and I hadn’t even been allowed to touch either one of them that morning after their Covid tests came back negative.
+Plus, it was Covid time and we were all masked, neither Austin nor Mark would ever be allowed more than a single visitor, and even I hadn’t been allowed to touch either one of them that morning after their Covid tests came back negative.
 So I saw them off, Mark first, Austin two hours later, into this big, huge thing with nothing more than a wave and a blown kiss.

 And then I headed out to wander.